elouannd/context-image-generation/README.md

 ## Requirements

-> ⚠️ **Important:** A Paid Tier of AiStudio is needed to geerate picture.
+> ⚠️ **Important:** A Paid Tier of AiStudio is needed to generate pictures.
 Free version will not work.

 - SillyTavern (latest staging branch)
 - Google AI Studio API key (paid tier) configured in SillyTavern